Kim Tae-jung (actor)

 Kim Tae-jung (born January 21, 1999) is a South Korean actor under Kiul Company.
-He made his debut acting in the MBC's drama Extraordinary You.
-He is best known in Crash Course in Romance, and has been active in various works, such as the web drama Tinted with You and ENA's drama Like Flowers in Sand.
+He made his acting debut in Extraordinary You (2019), and has been active in various works, such as Crash Course in Romance (2023), the BL web drama Tinted with You (2021–2022), and Like Flowers in Sand (2023–2024).

 Early life

 Kim was born on January 21, 1999, in Yeongwol, South Korea.
 His father is Kim Jae-joo, a public prosecutor who is working at Chuncheon District Prosecutors' Office, and his mother is Jeong Yeong-hee, who works at Yeongwol Health Center.

 Career

 On March 8, 2024, Kim had signed an exclusive contract with Kiul Company, a subsidiary of comprehensive entertainment company Y1 Entertainment.